 The Department of Environmental, Earth and Atmospheric Sciences (EEAS) covers the interdisciplinary study of the earth and its atmosphere.
 Our students and faculty are passionate about understanding earth systems and applying that knowledge to solve environmental and sustainability challenges.

 Our mission is to excel in education and research in Earth system sciences and human-environmental interactions.
-We aim to provide students with the scientific basis to work in geology, atmospheric sciences and environmental science, and promote sustainability at all levels in society.
+We aim to provide students with the scientific basis to work in geology, meteorology, atmospheric sciences and environmental science, and promote sustainability at all levels in society.

 Support UMass Lowell's continued strength and leadership in higher education.
 Gifts to the university directly impact thousands of students every day.